WKVV

-WKVV (97.3 MHz) is a non-commercial FM radio station licensed to Gardendale, and serving Greater Birmingham.
-It is owned by K-Love Inc. and it airs the "K-Love" Christian adult contemporary format.
+WKVV (97.3 FM) is a non-commercial radio station licensed to Gardendale, Alabama, United States, and serving Greater Birmingham.
+It is owned by the Educational Media Foundation (d/b/a K-Love Inc.) as the regional affiliate for K-Love.

 WKVV is a Class C2 station.
 It has an effective radiated power (ERP) of 6,200 watts.
-The transmitter is atop Red Mountain, amid the towers for other Birmingham-area FM and TV station.
+The transmitter is atop Red Mountain.
 WKVV broadcasts using HD Radio technology.
 Its HD2 and HD3 subchannel carry K-Love Eras and K-Love Pop formats.